-Johnny Johansson is a co-founder and creative director of Swedish apparel company Acne Studios .
+Johnny Johansson is a co-founder and creative director of Swedish apparel company Acne Studios.
 Johansson founded the company in 1996 as part of creative collective that had ambitions to produce something novel, Acne is an acronym of Ambition to create novel expressions.
 The company began unconventionally, making 100 pairs of jeans with distinctive red stitching and gave them away to friends, family members and colleagues.
+In 2018 market reports said the label was for sale and working with Goldman Sachs to find a buyer.

 Johansson told Vogue Australia, “When we started we never said we wanted to be a streetwear brand or a ready-to-wear brand, we just said we wanted to do fashion.
 It was more like: ‘Okay, what’s the most important garment for people in the world today?’ because we wanted to be really current.
 So that’s why we started with jeans… but the thing for me has always been to be able to crisscross in between.”

 He was originally a musician, “I didn’t have a traditional fashion education, so for me it’s been learning, and trial and error.
 I like current and honest fashion.
 Working with my life, things that are very close to me at that moment, makes it current for me.”
 Today, the label, which remains privately owned, has 50 retail stores in 13 countries.
-Turnover was just below €200 million ($215 million) in the company’s fiscal year 2016.
+Acne Studios currently generates over €200 million a year and is growing fast.
+Turnover doubled between 2013 and 2016.
 The brand has previously collaborated with former Lanvin creative director and Michael Zobel, a German jewellery designer.

 Johansson has crafted a highly desirable brand, that maintains an offbeat sense of difference, “it is not about delivering ideas or dreams, it’s about making them physical.
 And that’s a big challenge.”
 A big challenge Johansson invariably surmounts.